bosioF/CeditX/README.md

-# Hex Editor in C
+# CeditX, a simple and lightweight hex editor made in C

 A simple but complete hex editor written in C for educational purposes.